sumitmangela/hotel/README.md

 The image sliders (carousels) for rooms and reviews are draggable for the swift use of mobile users.
 Every page execpt booking page has a button which links redirects user to booking facility.
 Footer of every page contains some details about the hotel and address of the hotel along with the social links for the hotel.
+Scroll to top facility is also provided which redirects user to the top of the page along with a subtle animation when user clicks on a button.

 * Explore Page
 It is a descriptive page for the various features hotel provides.
 New features can be easily added along with an image.
 The page follows principle of Minimalism and provides just the features nothing more.